 Getting money back when cancelling a purchase agreement

 If you cancel the purchase agreement, you are treated as though you never signed it in the first place.
 You get back any money you paid for the movable dwelling, including the deposit.

-If you cannot negotiate the return of your money, you can apply to the Victorian Civil and Administrative Tribunal (VCAT) for an order to get it repaid.
-However, if you have damaged the dwelling, VCAT can order you to pay compensation to the site owner or related party.
+If you cannot negotiate the return of your money, you can apply to the VCAT for an order to get it repaid.
+But if you have damaged the dwelling, VCAT can order you to pay compensation to the site owner or related party.